 Faster insights: Analytics teams access fresh CRM data without waiting for exports

 There are three main ways to connect HubSpot and PostgreSQL.
-Each method has different setup requirements, maintenance needs, and capabilities for real-time updates.

 The simplest approach involves exporting data from HubSpot as CSV files and importing them into PostgreSQL.
 In HubSpot, you can export contacts, companies, or deals through the user interface.
 Then you can use PostgreSQL's COPY command to load the data: